Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/who_is_it.md

 Go through the e-mail header line by line until you start to find IPv4 addresses.

-You will find the sender IP-address in several headers such as the `Received` header
+You will find the sender's IP-address in several headers such as the `Received` header
 ```
 Received: from mail.onionmail.org (mail.onionmail.org.
 [173.249.33.206])
         by mx.google.com with ESMTPS id f16-20020a05600c4e9000b003a1947873d6si1882702wmq.224.2022.07.07.23.19.47